huntdatacenter/docs/docs/administer-science/prices/examples.md

 | Store | 1 terabyte | 1 year | 2376 | 1 | 2376 |
 | **PER YEAR** |  | | |  | **11752** |

 The above example establishes your own lab in HUNT Cloud with access to commonly used tools in HUNT Workbench.
-You lab holds sufficient resources for analysis for a small team.
+Your lab holds sufficient resources for analysis for a small team.
 Both compute and store can easily be upgraded as your experiments grow.

 ### Genomics